Excerpts from “The Roman Barbarian Wars, The Era of Roman Conquest.”

 Battle of Allia: the Gauls Sack Rome

-During the Battle of Allia, ‘mere barbarians’ defeated the Roman army when the Gauls sacked Rome.
+At the Battle of Allia, ‘mere barbarians’ defeated the Roman army and afterwards, sacked Rome.

 by Ludwig Heinrich Dyck

 The Celts, like all other Indo-European peoples, originated on the steppes of Eurasia, from whence they drifted into central Europe.
 During the first half of the first millennium BC Celtic culture thrived, just as to the south the Greek city-states of Athens and Sparta emerged and flourished.
 Separately in central Italy, the Etruscan civilization rose to dominate its neighbors.
 It was under Etruscan kings that the town of Rome, on the banks of the Tiber, prospered to become a city-state.

 From the eight century BC onward, the Celts migrated westward from their heartland in southern Germany.
 The native tribes were unable to withstand their long slashing swords, cavalry and war chariots.
 From the Alps to Spain and northward to the British Isles, most of western Europe was transformed into a Celtic world.
 Yet the Celtic tribes, often at odds with each other, never formed a unified Celtic empire.